AguaClara/ram_pump/FabricationManual.md

 </div>

 ### PVC Fitting Fabrication
 This component connects the two metal check valves to hold the inner metal rod in place.
+This fitting was fabricated by this semester's subteam and can be reused until water tightness fails or the fitting undergoes significant internal pitting, however this section will outline how to fabricate a new piece.

 1. Purchase two 1" male connectors for which one side is threaded and the other is smooth.
 2. Depending on length of rod and spring on interior of pump, use band saw to cut one connector so that both connectors together allow the inner rod to rest on spring inside valves without compression initially.
+The spring will be approximately 2.5" in length, but make measurements and mark male connectors to appropriate size for current configuration being tested.
 3. Weld smooth ends together using PVC welder.
 4. Allow to cool completely before attaching to ram pump.
 This is crucial to ensure that the weld sets correctly and the piece doesn't break during testing.